Mexico : Safety by City

 - Zihuatanejo

-Merida is the capital of the Yucatán state in Mexico, and as such, serves as an important city of the country.
+Merida is the capital of the state of Yucatan in Mexico, on the Yucatan Peninsula.

 Warnings & Dangers in Merida